asantos00/website/content/blog/getting-started-with-deno/creating-a-deno-plugin.md

 await runToGreyScale("dice.jpg", "dice.jpg");
 ```

 We're using a third-party library named `jpegjs` to decode the image from JPEG into a buffer.
 That buffer is then sent to the plugin.
-After the plugin returns, all we do is writing its result into a file.
+After the plugin runs, all we do is writing its result into a file.

-The plugin code that will handle this `toGreyScale` from the plugin side is the following:

 If we execute the following code with a random image, this is the result we get.